 There are many types of workplace harassment and interpretations that even the most experienced HR professional could miss obvious signs or work-related harassment.

 With a more clear understanding of workplace harassment, an employee would be better informed to help a coworker deal with their experiences, report to HR ( or help report ) a harassment claim.

 The most common harassment cases in California are:

-An employee may experience racial harassment in the workplace because of their race, skin color, ancestry, country of origin or citizenship.
+Employees may experience racial harassment in the workplace because of their race, skin color, ancestry, country of origin, or citizenship.

-Even generalizations of a certain ethnicity (curly hair, accents, customs, beliefs or clothing) may be the cause of harassment behavior at work.
+Even generalizations of a certain ethnicity (curly hair, accents, customs, beliefs or clothing) may be the cause of harassing behavior at work.
 Racial harassment often comes across as:

 Racial slurs and insults

 Gender-based harassment in the workplace is also very common; this type of harassment is discriminatory behavior towards a person based on their gender.

 Negative and offensive gender stereotypes about how men and women should or do act are often the cause of the harassment.